How to Install Shingles - Part 2 | Homeowners Guide to Shingle Roof Replacement

-Roof ventilation inspection checklists and information that you will need to do attic inspections are included at these links (prior to assessing roof attics a supervisor will train you onsite for what responsibility you have as a shingle installer as it concerns the attic space);
+Roof ventilation inspection checklists and information that you will need to do attic inspections are included at this link (prior to assessing roof attics a supervisor will train you onsite for what responsibility you have as a shingle installer as it concerns the attic space);

 Client Property: Ground Tarps, Bins, Trailers, and Yard Area

-- Tarps must be used below any area you are working to protect buildings, gardens, neighboring houses, furnishings, barbeque’s etc.
+- Tarps must be used below any area you are working to protect buildings, gardens, neighboring houses, furnishings, bar-b-q etc.

 - Vehicles must be moved away from the residence, planters, furniture, etc. Decks and railings must be covered.

 - Clients must remove vehicles from their garage if a bin will be left in the driveway.